 I love getting tips from locals, and this guy gave us loads!
 Other places of interest to visit around Antwerp are the Diamond District and Grote Markt, the central square of the city that features Flemish Renaissance architecture.
 The city also has lots of street art, great culinary destinations/specialties (think waffles, frites, mussels, chocolate), and many museums that you can check out if that’s your thing.

 There are plenty of things to see and do in Antwerp, especially the Beer Passion Weekend, held every summer.
-The dates for 2020 have yet to be announced but to keep posted on the festival information, visit its website.
+In 2022, the festival will be held 1 – 3 July. visit its website.

 I’ve never considered myself a “Beer Sommelier,” but I am now after experiencing the Antwerp Beer Passion Weekend in Belgium.